JossMilon/JossMilon/README.md

 - 👋 Hi, I’m @JossMilon, I valued inventors more than anyone since forever.
-- That and Indiana Jones 🤠.
+And Indiana Jones 🤠 (but different story).
 - Becoming a developer enables me to give subsctance to my ideas 💡.
-- 🌱 I’m currently learning Javascript, and it looks like there's enough to do for a lifetime here, between front and back end, robots, security and so much more...
+- 🌱 I’m currently learning Javascript, thanks to FreeCodeCamp and a french coding bootcamp called "Le Reacteur" 🚀.
-- I've been using FreeCodeCamp for a while now.
-And went through a bootcamp called Le Reacteur to give it a boost.
+- I'd like to mix my appentence for marketing with tech skills, thus moving to growth engineering.
-- 💞️ I’m looking to collaborate on any project that can help me hone my skills, especially open source and especially for charities.
+- 💞️ I’m looking to collaborate on any project that can help me hone my skills, ideally open source and / or for charities.
 - 📫 Reach out to me via email @josselin.milon@lilo.org